 In-Situ Profiles

-CTD profiles are collected by CCCFA and CFRF vessels while eMOLT profiles are collected by over 100 different fishing vessels across the Northeast Shelf.
-CTD profiles are processed by the CFRF team and made available via their ERDDAP server.
-Our dashboard uses the 1-meter binned CTD profiles (distinct salinity, temperature, and density values at 1-meter intervals), but complete, continuous CTD profiles are also available through ERDDAP.
-The eMOLT profiles are stewarded by the Gulf of Maine Lobster Foundation and served via their ERDDAP page.
+All profiles served on this dashboard are collected through partnership with the commercial fishing industry throughout the Northeastern United States.
+CTD profiles are collected by CCCFA and CFRF vessels while eMOLT temperature profiles are collected by over 150 different fishing vessels across the Northeast Shelf.
+CTD profiles are processed by the CFRF team and made available via their ERDDAP server. in real time.
+This dashboard uses the 1-meter binned CTD profiles (distinct salinity, temperature, and density values at 1-meter intervals), but complete, continuous CTD profiles are also available through ERDDAP.
+The eMOLT profiles are processed and made accessible by the Gulf of Maine Lobster Foundation and served via their ERDDAP page.

 FIShBOT